o7raven/HackAssembler/README.md

-THE LABELS AND VARIABLES AREN'T WORKING YET BUT THEY WILL SOON
 # Hack Assembler

 This is a C++ implementation of an assembler for the "Hack computer" designed in the "Nand to Tetris" course.